 Sunscreens protect the skin.
-They play an important role in blocking the absorption of ultraviolet (UV) radiation by the skin.
-UV radiation damages the skin and can lead to sunburns and skin cancer.
+They play an important role in blocking ultraviolet (UV) radiation from being absorbed by the skin.
+UV radiation damages the skin.
+It can also lead to sunburns and skin cancer.
 But no sunscreen blocks UV radiation 100%.
-Sunscreens extend the length of time you can be outdoors before your skin begins to redden, but they don't give you total protection.
-Using sunscreen doesn't mean you can stay out in the sun indefinitely, since damage to the skin cells is still occurring.
+Sunscreens allow you to be outdoors for a longer time before your skin begins to redden.
+But they don't give you total protection.
+Using sunscreen doesn't mean you can stay out in the sun for an unlimited amount of time.
+Damage to your skin cells is still occurring.

 What does the sun protection factor (SPF) mean?

-Higher SPF numbers mean greater protection from UVB rays, but no sunscreen can block all UVB rays.
-For example, a sunscreen with an SPF of 30 blocks about 97% of UVB rays, while a sunscreen with an SPF of 50 blocks about 98% of UVB rays.
+Higher SPF numbers mean greater protection from UVB rays.
+But no sunscreen can block all UVB rays.
+For example, a sunscreen with an SPF of 30 blocks about 97% of UVB rays.
+A sunscreen with an SPF of 50 blocks about 98% of UVB rays.

 How to select a sunscreen

 A sunscreen protects from sunburn and minimizes suntan by reflecting UV rays.
 Selecting a good sunscreen is important in protecting the skin.
-The American Academy of Dermatology (AAD) recommends choosing a sunscreen that offers:
+Choose a sunscreen that offers: